A Guide to content as a microservice

 The CMS, mostly in the form of WordPress or Drupal, also gave us the possibility to create and manage content without having to worry too much about the technicalities of the underlying platform.
 This led to the democratization of creating web pages as it was no longer necessary to have coding skills to get your voice heard.

-Fast forward to today, and web content is not longer constricted to web pages and desktop browsers.
+Fast forward to today.
+Web content is no longer constricted to web pages and desktop browsers.
 Users will sooner or later access your content using anything from smartphones to wearables to information panels in cars.
-This led to the conclusion that page-centric CMSs might not be the ideal way to manage content.
+This led to the conclusion that page-centric CMSes might not be the ideal way to manage content.

-We believe that the most cost-efficient way to get content into your applications is by relying on Contentful’s Content Infrastructure.
+We believe that the most cost-efficient way to get content into your applications is by relying on Contentful’s content platform.
 A platform that far exceeds the capabilities and limitations of traditional CMSs.

 You can think of Contentful as a microservice CMS where content can be created, requested and modified using API-calls.

 Why microservices and not SOA?

 From a user perspective, our platform relies entirely on microservices.
 But why are microservices the best solution?
 To answer that question we need to see how microservices compare to Service Oriented Architecture, or SOA.
 But what are the actual differences between SOA and microservices?

 The most important differences of microservices architecture vs SOA lies within their respective size and scope.
 As the prefix "micro" suggests, a microservice is smaller than its SOA-based counterpart.
 Microservices are also independently deployable units — while services in SOA are more monolithic in design and operation.